zhlouise/AAE2004_W1_Group_12/README.md

 #### a2.
 Methodology for Program Calculation

-Using the computer program involves calculating the total trip time ```current.cost``` for every single possible configurations of the jet steam area in the map.
+For this task, we wrote a function named ```jet_stream(ox, oy, grid_size, robot_radius, fc_x, fc_y, tc_x, tc_y, sx, sy, gx, gy)```.
+This function involves calculating the total trip time ```current.cost``` for every single possible configurations of the jet steam area in the map.
 We could simply achieve that through using a for loop, setting the jet stream area to be a new one in each iteration:

 ```
 for k in range(-10, 56):